History of Paraguay: Early explorers and conquistadors

-Cabot returned to Spain in 1530 and told Emperor Charles V (1519–56) about his discoveries.
+Cabot returned to Spain in 1530 and told Emperor Charles V about his discoveries.
 Charles gave permission to Don Pedro de Mendoza to mount an expedition to the Plata basin.
 The emperor also named Mendoza governor of the Governorate of New Andalusia and granted him the right to name his successor.
-Mendoza, a sickly and disturbed man, proved to be utterly unsuitable as a leader, and his cruelty nearly undermined the expedition.
-Choosing what was possibly the worst site for the first Spanish settlement in South America, in February 1536 Mendoza built a fort at a place of poor anchorage on the southern side of the Plata estuary on an inhospitable, windswept, dead-level plain where not a tree or shrub grew.
+Mendoza proved to be utterly unsuitable as a leader, and his cruelty nearly undermined the expedition.
+Choosing what was possibly the worst site for the first Spanish settlement in South America, in February 1536 Mendoza built a fort at a place of poor anchorage on the southern side of the Plata estuary on an inhospitable dead-level plain.
 Dusty in the dry season, a bog in the rains, the place was inhabited by the fierce Querandí tribe, who resisted the Spaniards.
 Ignoring these conditions, the Spanish named the outpost Buenos Aires (Nuestra Señora del Buen Ayre).

 Meanwhile, Juan de Ayolas, who was Mendoza's second-in-command and who had been sent upstream to reconnoiter, returned with corn and news that Cabot's fort at Sancti Spiritu had been abandoned.
 Mendoza dispatched Ayolas to explore a possible route to Peru.
 Accompanied by Domingo Martínez de Irala, Ayolas again sailed upstream until he reached a small bay on the Río Paraguay, which he named Candelaria, the present-day Fuerte Olimpo.
 Appointing Irala his lieutenant, Ayolas ventured into the Chaco and was never seen again.

 After Mendoza unexpectedly returned to Spain, two other members of the expedition—Juan de Salazar de Espinosa and Gonzalo de Mendoza—explored the Río Paraguay and met up with Irala.
 Leaving him after a short time, Salazar and Gonzalo de Mendoza descended the river, stopping at a fine anchorage.
 They commenced building a fort on 15 August 1537, the date of the Feast of the Assumption, and called it Asunción (Nuestra Señora Santa María de la Asunción, in full, Our Lady Saint Mary of the Assumption).

 Within 20 years, the new town had a population of about 1,500.
 Transcontinental shipments of silver passed through Asunción en route from Peru to Europe.
-Asunción became the center of a Spanish province that encompassed a large portion of central South America — it was dubbed La Provincia Gigante de Indias.
+Asunción became the center of a Spanish province that encompassed a large portion of central South America—La Provincia Gigante de Indias.
 Asunción also was the base for colonization of this part of South America.
 Spaniards moved northwestward across the Chaco to found Santa Cruz in present-day Bolivia; eastward to occupy the rest of present-day Paraguay; and southward along the river to re-found Buenos Aires, which its inhabitants had abandoned in 1541 to move to Asunción.